Inexpensive Boston hotels can save you a ton of money - and still give you a high-quality vacation and travel experience.

 The following 3 hotels are not for everyone.
 But if they meet your needs and the rates compare well with other options, you may find a big bargain.
 Read the reviews carefully to make sure they're a good fit for you.

-At certain times of the year, I see amazing rates at each of them.
+At certain times of the year, you can find amazingly low rates (for Boston) at each of them.

 Located in the heart of Boston's downtown Financial District near the Freedom Trail, Boston Harbor waterfront, and Faneuil Hall, Club Quarters is a "private" hotel - there's no lobby and you must have a key to get in.

 Club Quarters targets business travelers, and also works well for 1 or 2 leisure travelers.

 The catch: This small but very popular boutique hotel is often fully booked due to its excellent location (and cheap rates), especially during the week.
 And if you need or want services from a front desk or onsite concierge, this will not be the hotel for you.